josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🚢_flotilla_under_seige.md

 # 🚢 Flotilla Under Siege
 **First created:** 2026-05-20 | **Last updated:** 2026-05-20
-*How Israel’s expanding maritime interception posture in the Mediterranean reflects the long-term maintenance logic of the Gaza siege regime, the erosion of humanitarian legitimacy, and the growing collision between blockade doctrine, genocide-prevention obligations, and the future stability of the international rules-based order.*
+*How Israel’s expanding maritime interception posture in the Mediterranean reflects the long-term maintenance logic of the Gaza siege regime, the erosion of humanitarian legitimacy, and the growing collision between blockade doctrine, genocide-prevention obligations, alliance cohesion, and the survivability of the post-war international order.*

 ---